 Aaron Nielson

-Aaron Nielson is Professor of Law at Brigham Young University J. Reuben Clark Law School.
-Professor Nielson lectures and writes in the areas of administrative law, civil procedure, and federal courts.
-His publications have appeared in journals such as the University of Pennsylvania Law Review, Duke Law Journal, University of Chicago Law Review, Northwestern University Law Review, and Georgetown Law Journal.
-He serves as Chair of the Administrative and Management Committee of the Administrative Conference of the United States.
+He serves as chair of the Administrative and Management Committee of the Administrative Conference of the United States.
 He also serves on the Council of the American Bar Association’s Section of Administrative Law & Regulatory Practice.

-Before joining BYU, Professor Nielson was a partner in the Washington, D.C. office of Kirkland & Ellis LLP.
+Before joining the faculty, Nielson was a partner in the Washington, D.C. office of Kirkland & Ellis LLP.
 He also has served as a law clerk to Justice Samuel A. Alito, Jr. of the U.S. Supreme Court, Judge Janice Rogers Brown of the U.S. Court of Appeals for the D.C.
-Circuit, and Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit.
+Circuit, and Judge Jerry E. Smith of the Fifth U.S. Circuit Court of Appeals.

-Professor Nielson received his J.D. from Harvard Law School.
+Nielson received his J.D. from Harvard Law School.
 Following graduation, he was awarded a Harvard Law School Post-Graduate Research Fellowship.
-Professor Nielson also received an LL.M from the University of Cambridge, where he focused his studies on the institutions that regulate global competition and commerce.
+He also received an LL.M from the University of Cambridge, where he focused his studies on the institutions that regulate global competition and commerce.
 He received his undergraduate degree from the University of Pennsylvania, majoring in economics and political science.

 Aaron Nielson